Newsbrands have a unique relationship with their audience:

 - Increased number of brands reported across digital platforms

-AMP is available to planners now, with current NRS datasets representing a blend of NRS and AMP print data.
+PAMCo is available to planners now, with current NRS datasets representing a blend of NRS and PAMCo print data.

-It is not appropriate to compare AMP and NRS data for marketing and trading purposes as they are based on different methodologies.
+It is not appropriate to compare PAMCo and NRS data for marketing and trading purposes as they are based on different methodologies.

 Data fuels audience planning

 Better data will always lead to more effective planning.
 Data driven planning and behavioural analytics data is the new fuel by which digital can add value to the advertising mix value.
 With few exceptions, no one knows more about the news content consumption habits of the UK population than newsbrands themselves.

 Harnessing the power of real-time data to assess what content, themes and topics of interest resonate best with specific audiences can pay positive dividends when applied to the planning of branded content and display campaigns with newsbrands.